Jeet-beep/subtheme-sentiment/README.md

 I have tried both bert-base-uncased and bert-large-uncased pre-trained models to train the data.
 For more details check [Model Analysis](https://github.com/Jeet-beep/subtheme-sentiment/blob/main/output/Model-Analysis.pdf), bert-large-uncased is performing slightly better but due to its larger size, In this project, I stick with the bert-base-uncased.

-### Performance Metrics
-**Micro f1 score:**
-Calculate metrics globally by counting the total true positives, false negatives, and false positives.
-This is a better metric when we have a class imbalance.

 ## Results
 After 5 Epochs model started overfitting.
 More Details in [Models Analysis](https://github.com/Jeet-beep/subtheme-sentiment/blob/main/output/Model-Analysis.pdf)
 <table class="tg">